-This furnace is equipped with limit switches in the gas control area.
-The switches open and shut off power to the gas valve if a rollout or overheating condition occurs in the gas control area.
+This furnaces is equipped with limit switches in the gas control area.
+The switches open and shut off power to the gas valve if a flame rollout or overheating condition occurs in the gas control area.
 DO NOT bypass the switches.
-Correct inadequate combustion air supply problem before recycling.
+Correct inadequate combustion air supply problem before recycling power.